1) Vitamin C

 RESULT:

-Concomitant intake of dietary supplements is particularly useful if digestive processes are supported or if one or more nutrient deficiencies are suspected.
-Carnivore veterans who regularly eat fresh organs and/or consume easily digestible fruit as a supplement have less to worry about supplementation.
-For carnivore newbies, athletes or meat eaters with IBD, supplementation to the carnivore diet may make sense.
+Accompanying intake of dietary supplements is particularly useful if digestive processes need to be supported or if one or more nutrient deficiencies are suspected.
+Carnivore Veterans who regularly eat fresh organs and/or consume easily digestible fruit in addition to their diet have less to worry about supplementation.
+Carnivore Newbies, athletes or meat eaters with IBD may benefit from supplementation to carnivore diet Make sense.

 DISCLAIMER:

-Even though we at Carnivoro are convinced of the above-mentioned supplements, and have taken them in addition over several years, this article is for information purposes only.
-The text does not claim to be complete, nor can the topicality, correctness and balance of the information provided be guaranteed.
-The text is in no way a substitute for the professional advice of a doctor or pharmacist and it must not be used as a basis for independent diagnosis and the initiation, modification or termination of treatment of diseases.
-If you have any health questions or complaints, always consult your trusted doctor!
+Even if we carnivoro If you are convinced of the benefits of the supplements mentioned above and have taken them as a supplement for several years, this article is for informational purposes only.
+The text makes no claim to completeness, nor can the timeliness, accuracy, or balance of the information presented be guaranteed.
+This text is in no way a substitute for professional advice from a physician or pharmacist, and it should not be used as a basis for self-diagnosis or for starting, changing, or discontinuing treatment of illnesses.
+Always consult your trusted physician if you have any health questions or complaints!